mcguinness/account-chooser-sample/readme.md

 1. Run `npm install`
 2. Run 'npm run build'

-The build would output everything to the `./dist` folder
+The build will output to the `./dist` folder.
+Use this folder to publish.